DeathAdderR/CLIWeatherApp/README.md

 # FEEL FREE TO CONTRIBUTE!

 At the moment the project is bare bones.
 You can make the API call to the city of your choice.
-I have cherry picked what properties to fetch and store into the database.
+I have cherry picked which properties to fetch and store into the database.
 If you would like to add more properties go ahead. ***THERE ARE NO TEST CASES IN PLACE YET***

 ***If you decide to contribute and want to fetch more properties from the API request you MUST reflect the changes in the TABLE.PY, SCRIPT.PY file AND weatherApp.js file!***